-This is one of many quilts in the collection that I purchased with a suspicion it was brilliant based on a poor photograph.
+This is one of many quilts that I purchased with a suspicion it was brilliant based on a poor photograph.
 It came to me from Talbot County, Georgia, and has classic hallmarks I associate with southern quilts: thick batting, sweeping and somewhat primitive quilting, backing wrapped to the front for binding.
-The solutions found by the quilt maker in piecing together the middle, particularly that yellow strip, and incorporating what is clearly a window ;-), gives it a wavy, almost psychedelic feel.
+The solutions found by the quilt maker in piecing together the middle, particularly that yellow strip, and incorporating what is clearly a window, gives it a wavy, almost psychedelic feel.

 I love large scale quilts.
 This one came from Illinois.
 It’s thin and looks great on a wall.

 A Chattanooga, Tennessee quilt made around 1950 according to the daughter and grandson of the maker.
 The log cabin block is a highly ubiquitous and versatile construction in quilt history.
 Like many patterns, how one puts together the components paired with color choice makes for wide design variety.
 At the same time, you often find very similar quilts.

 Many may think the quilt above is a one of a kind original.
 But in fact, I consider it one of a genre of log cabin quilts.
 It’s a style made famous by Gee’s Bend quilters, who many–myself included–consider best of class when it comes to improvisational work.
 Interestingly, the Souls Grown Deep Foundation labels Gee’s Bend quilts of this nature both “Housetop” and “Log Cabin”.
 The notation they use would describe this quilt as “Housetop”– Sixteen-Block “Half-Log Cabin” Variation.